streamdata-gallery-organizations/aws-cloudwatch/_listings/aws-cloudwatch/actionputmetricdata--openapi.md

         type: string
       - in: query
         name: ComparisonOperator
-        description: "The arithmetic operation to use when comparing the specified statistic and\t\t\tthreshold"
+        description: The arithmetic operation to use when comparing the specified statistic andthreshold
         type: string
       - in: query
         name: Dimensions.member.N